 - 4. Select the volume(s) to be added as member volumes to the snapshot consistency group. - 5.
-Click Next, and go to [Step 2: Reserve capacity for snapshot consistency group]. - == Step 2: Reserve capacity for snapshot consistency group
+Click Next, and go to Step 2: Reserve capacity.

+Step 2: Reserve capacity

-Associate reserved capacity to the snapshot consistency group.
+You must associate reserved capacity to the snapshot consistency group.
 System Manager suggests the volumes and capacity based on the properties of the snapshot consistency group.
 You can accept the recommended reserved capacity configuration or customize the allocated storage.